-As you are aware, Sal Algeri and Sam Marsden, were appointed Joint and Several Voluntary Administrators (Administrators) of the College on 5 March 2025.
+I advise that we, Sam Marsden and Sal Algeri, were appointed Joint and Several Voluntary Administrators (Administrators) of the Company on 5 March 2025, pursuant to Section 436A of the Corporations Act 2001 (Cth) (the Act).
 A copy of our Notice of Appointment is enclosed.